rflocfloc/dotfiles/nvim/.config/nvim/README.md

 Otherwise remove `Mason` and install them at user/system level.
 Once installed LSP should be **enabled** (check lua/plugins/lsp.lua).
 If `nvim-lspconfig` not installed, manual LSP configuration files should be added for each language server into a directory `lsp` ( automatically recognized by nvim ).

 ## Config structure
-The four main configuration places of this configuration are:
+The main configuration places of nvim configuration are:

 - `init.lua` the main entry point of Neovim configuration.
 It is executed at start time and it acts as the *central hub*.
 External plugins must be specified in here to be loaded.
 - `plugin/` directory is for global plugins or scripts to be sourced every time Neovim starts, regardless of the file type.
 Here are store: